 National Research Council.
 (2012).
 For attribution: Developing data attribution and citation practices and standards: Summary of an international workshop.
-National Academies Press. https://doi.org/10.17226/13564 This National Academics publication summarizes a workshop during which participants
+National Academies Press. https://doi.org/10.17226/13564

 This National Academies publication summarizes a workshop during which participants addressed various questions on the current state of data citation practices; the importance of data citation; the technical, economic, legal, and cultural issues of data citation; and implementation of data citation practices and standards.